Xaver Schlager: RB Leipzig

-On 17 June 2022, Schlager joined Bundesliga rivals RB Leipzig, after the club activated a release clause in his Wolfsburg contract.
-He signed a contract until 2026.
-Schlager helped Leipzig to win the German Cup and German Super Cup in 2023, starting the latter, coming on as substitute in the German Cup Final.
-In early May of 2024, Schlager was playing against Hoffenheim, when he was substituted off with an injury.
-Later tests confirmed that his ACL was torn, and underwent surgery, therefore missing the European Championship in the summer.
+On 17 June 2022, Schlager joined Bundesliga rivals RB Leipzig, after the club activated a release clause in his Wolfsburg contract, signing a contract until 2026.
+Schlager helped Leipzig to win the German Cup and German Super Cup in 2023, starting the latter, coming on as substitute in the former.

+On 3 May 2024, Schlager was playing for Leipzig against TSG Hoffenheim, when he was substituted off with an injury in an eventual 1–1 draw.
+Later tests confirmed that his anterior cruciate ligament (ACL) was torn and he underwent surgery, subsequently missing the European Championship in the summer.

+In February 2026, Leipzig announced that Schlager would leave the club when his contract would expire in June.

+Nottingham Forest

+On 23 July 2026, Schlager joined Premier League side Nottingham Forest as a free agent on a two-year contract.
+He reunited with Oliver Glasner, who previously was his manager at Wolfsburg.

 International career

 On 23 March 2018, Schlager debuted for the Austrian senior squad in a friendly 3–0 victory over Slovenia.
 The same year on 18 September, he scored his first goal in a 2018–19 UEFA Nations League match against Northern Ireland.

+He was not included in the 26-man squad for the UEFA Euro 2024, having sustained an ACL injury.

+On 18 May 2026, Schlager was selected in Ralf Rangnick’s 26-man squad for the 2026 FIFA World Cup, marking Austria’s first appearance in the tournament since 1998.